 Other things you can do include using a meditation app or writing some positive reflections in a journal.
 Using your breaks to do calming practices can help you to unwind and fully relax before getting back to your work.
 You’ll increase your productivity if you make the most of your breaks.

 It’s essential to have a decluttered space before you can get some good work done.
 Go through your space and get rid of all the items that you no longer use.
 You can sell these items or perhaps donate them to a charity organization.
 And at the end of every work day, clean up your workspace so that you are ready to go the next day.

 When your workplace is cluttered, you’ll feel demotivated and find it hard to focus.
 It can also be useful to declutter your space if you’re planning a relocation.
 Many bloggers find it handy to relocate to a rented office space, to enhance their productivity.
-If you have too many items have to move, companies like MyBekins can be of assistance.

 Lastly, when it comes to working from home, there’s no one fits all solution.
 You’ll need to trial and error a few solutions to produce your best work.
 Like with any job, they’ll be good days and bad days.
 Focus on the positive days and give yourself lots of praise for the creative work that you do produce.
 Keep writing and keep reading as much as you can, as doing so will help you to improve your concentration and your writing.